 How should I go about applying for financial aid?

 The Office of Undergraduate Admission will email all freshmen Early Decision notifications by early December, all Early Decision II notifications by early February and all Regular Decision notifications by the April 1.
 Spring transfer applicants can expect to hear in mid-December and fall transfer applicants can expect to hear from us by early May.
-All admission decisions will be communicated via email to the email address provided in the Common Application.
+All admission decisions will be communicated via email to the email address provided in your application.
 Only applicants will be notified by email; parents will not.
 The College does not post admission decisions online and we will not deliver admission decisions over the phone.

 If all necessary materials are turned in on time, admitted students will receive information regarding financial aid about two weeks after the admission decision is received.
 This information will come via email.